 Affordable Housing.
-The Affordable Housing Committee is working on developing the next project at the intersection of Lambert’s Cove Road and State Road, using funds already appropriated to the Affordable Housing Trust Fund.
-The committee is also developing a new program to help fund increased development of affordable accessory apartments.
+The Affordable Housing Committee is working on developing the next project at the intersection of Lambert’s Cove Road and State Road, with a focus on housing residents over 55.
+This project will be funded by a variety of funds, including a request for West Tisbury Community Preservation Funds at the April 2024 Annual Town Meeting, as well as similar requests from other island towns.
+The committee is also developing a new pilot program to help fund increased development of affordable accessory apartments.

 Energy Committee.
 In response to the passage of the 100% Renewable by 2040 resolution at Town Meeting, the Energy Committee is working on a 5-10 year plan to renovate our municipal buildings so that they are more energy-efficient and ready to be converted to meeting all their energy needs with electricity generated from renewable sources.
 The intent is for the cost of additional solar arrays and battery banks to be funded by grants or developers, but the cost of making town buildings ready for these installations will need to be borne by the Town.

-As part of this effort, the Up Island Regional School is planning for a renovation to upgrade the West Tisbury School with respect to energy to reach 100% renewable status by 2040.
-It is likely this renovation will also include an addition for operational needs.
+As part of this effort, the Public Safety Building Space Needs Committee will consider upgrading the PSB by considering placing Solar panels on the roof and battery storage located on site and the installation of either Level 2 or Level 3 chargers adjacent to the building for use by future electric and/or hybrid public safety vehicles.

-In addition, there will be a FY 2025 request for up to $35,858 to purchase and install two electric vehicle chargers to be installed at the West Tisbury School.
-A portion of these costs may be covered or reimbursed by grant funding.
+In addition, West Tisbury, as part of the Commonwealth’s Green Communities Program, requires a 20% reduction in energy use in the town’s buildings over the next few years.
+For our town, this will primarily focus on significant energy reduction initiatives and upgrades at the West Tisbury School.

 Fire Department.
 There will be a $100,000 FY 2025 request to add more funds to the Fire Equipment Stabilization Fund, in preparation for the replacement of a tank truck and the chief’s command vehicle over the next 3-5 years.

 Highways.
-There will be a $95,000 FY 2025 request to purchase a new dump truck for the department, with a plan to replace the oldest pickup truck for the department and purchase a second pickup truck over subsequent years.
+There will be a $45,000 FY 2025 request to purchase a new pickup truck for the department, with a plan to replace the oldest pickup truck for the department and purchase a second pickup truck over subsequent years.

 The Planning Board’s Complete Streets Sub-Committee was granted funding from Mass Trails in June, 2022 in the amount of $115,000.
-These funds will pay for a consultant to draft a design to create connector paths along Old County Road; the design is expected to be completed in April 2023.
-Public meetings to publicize the design and take comments will follow.
+These funds paid for a design to create connector paths along Old County Road, which was completed in June 2023.
+Preparation for public meetings to publicize the design and take comments is under way.

 Library.
-The HVAC system in the library is failing only nine years into its expected 15-year life, but the manufacturer is out of business.
-By Town Meeting, the town will have spent at least $100,000 trying to keep the system marginally operational.
-After a review of a consultant’s report on options, it is clear that a repair that is advisable is to replace the entire system except for the existing duct work.
-This work will be invasive but it is clear that a less complete option will not be a permanent solution.
-The complete replacement option could cost as much as $1.2 million.
-There will be request for authorization to borrow this amount at the town meeting and on the ballot.
+The HVAC system in the library has failed only nine years into its expected 15-year life, but the manufacturer is out of business. $1.2 million was approved for borrowing at the 2023 town meeting; the project specifications have been finalized and it will soon be put out to bid.
+An additional $_____ in borrowing will be requested at the 2024 Annual Town Meeting and on the ballot, due to escalating building costs.

 Police.
 The police have adopted a program of replacing one vehicle every 18 months.
-The FY 2025 $43,500 request continues that program.
+The FY 2025 $30,000 request continues that program.

 Schools.
 The high school has secured MSBA approval to proceed with a major renovation of the school building.
-The next step is a feasibility study that will determine the scope and cost of the project.
-There will be a FY 2025 request for authorization for the high school district to borrow $2 million to fund this study, together with a new formula for sharing capital costs for the high school district.
+The MSBA-guieded feasibility study is under way to determine the scope, rough design and cost of the project.